Author Archives: Friends of Grant Park

 Here are some photo highlights of the day that treated us with fantastic weather.
 Hope to see you all next October!
 Thanks to Violette Wood for snapping these photos.

 Once again, various organizations in the South Milwaukee community will welcome the public to tour their buildings, facilities, and grounds.
 From 10am to 3 pm on Saturday, Sept.
-7th, many locations will open their doors for you!
-The Friends of Grant Park will open Wulff Lodge for visitors to explore, along with information about the history of the lodge and its early residents, the family of Frederick C. Wulff: the German arborist and horticulturalist hired by Milwaukee County.
+13th, many locations will open their doors for you!
+The Friends of Grant Park will open Wulff Lodge for visitors to explore, along with information about the history of the lodge and its early residents, the family of Frederick C. Wulff: the German arborist and first horticulturalist hired by Milwaukee County.
 You can tour the gardens behind the lodge, and learn about the nursery and greenhouse he created that generated stock for all the county parks, as well as Grant Park.

-Friends of Grant Park Art Fair, July 21
+Friends of Grant Park Art Fair, July 20

 Single Use Plastic Bottles